-50 Genius Wedding Ideas from Pinterest
+50 Genius Wedding Ideas to Help You Throw the Most Unique Wedding Ever

 32. Make personalized popcorn bags for your guests to enjoy during the reception.

+MORE: 20 Stunning Wedding Rings for Women We Can’t Stop Gawking at

 33. Don’t have anyone to be a flower girl?
-Let the two grandmothers take a walk down the aisle in their place.
+Have two grandmothers take a walk down the aisle in their place.

-34. Make a statement with some bright colored shoes instead of traditional heels.
+34. Make a statement with some brightly colored shoes instead of traditional heels.

-35. If you’re not a fan of pastel colors, use bright, eye-popping colors in your wedding’s color palette.
+35. If you’re not a fan of pastel colors, go for soft neutrals with greenery in your wedding’s color palette.

 36. During your bridal shower, have a perfume bar where your guests can create their own fragrance to take home.

 37. Love Beyonce?
-Grab this “Feyonce” sweater to rock to your engagement party.
+Grab a “Feyonce” sweater to rock to your engagement party.

 38. Let your guests know where they’ll be sitting with homemade watercolor escort cards.